corda/corda-docs/content/en/docs/cenm/1.5/upgrade-notes.md

 ### Database migrations

-Identity Manager, Network Map and Zone Service requires database migration.
+The Identity Manager Service, the Network Map Service, and the Zone Service all require database migration.
 Set `runMigration = true` in the database configuration.
 If a service is connecting to a database with restricted user, you need to change temporarily service settings to connect with privileged user (a user able to modify a database schema).